miharothl/reactnd/project2-would-you-rather/README.md

 ### Voting Options

-Voting options are attached to questions.
+Voting options are attached to questionReducers.
 They include:

 | Attribute | Type | Description |
 |-----------------|------------------|-------------------|